-Especially if you ever paid someone back in your anger and then realized that in doing so you had become more of a monster than what they ever had been to you.
+Because when pay someone back in anger for offending us - we often realize that in doing so we have become far more of a monster than they had ever been to us.

-God will sort out all the wrongs that have been done in perfect fairness according to what they deserve
+Brothers and sisters the good news is that God will sort out all the wrongs that have been done in perfect fairness according to what they deserve- according to His justice.

-King David knew this and so He brought his anger to God many times in the Psalms... listen to what he writes in Ps 69:22-29

-May the table set before them become a snare; may it become retribution and a trap.
+King David knew this and so He brought his anger to God many times in the Psalms... listen to what he writes in Ps 69:22-29: "May the table set before them become a snare; may it become retribution and a trap.
 May their eyes be darkened so they cannot see, and their backs be bent forever.

 Pour out your wrath on them; let your fierce anger overtake them.
 May their place be deserted; let there be no one to dwell in their tents.
 For they persecute those you wound and talk about the pain of those you hurt.
 Charge them with crime upon crime; do not let them share in your salvation.
 May they be blotted out of the book of life and not be listed with the righteous.
 I am in pain and distress; may your salvation, O God, protect me

+And that last line struck me - I'm sure David was asking for protection from his enemies, but I also think David was asking for God to protect him from reacting in anger in his pain and distress in ways that he would regret later on.

-You know, before he became King, David endured a whole lot of injustice - yet later on as King he was never characterized by anger or vengeance... because friends He could take his anger to God and vent it to him in prayer, in the Psalms he wrote, and left it with God to deal with the injustices.
+You see brothers and sisters, before he became the King David endured a whole lot of injustice - yet later on as King he was never characterized by anger or vengeance nor did he have regrets about how he took the thrown.
+Because friends He could take his anger to God and vent it to him in prayer, in the Psalms he wrote, and left it with God to deal with the injustices.